CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Long-term strategic assessments of regional military, economic, and political dynamics and their impact on American global interests.

 Support Services Department.
-Supports and develops information and application systems, provides other departments of the directorate with maps, equipment for audio and video recording, and provides publishing services.
+Supports and develops information and application systems, provides other divisions of the directorate with maps, equipment for audio and video recording, and provides publishing services.
 Also provides training and consultations on information systems, software, etc.

 political intelligence;